lukejweaver/tetris/README.md

 # tetris
-A Tetris clone to strengthen my Java abilities so that I might become a Java sommelier if you will.
+A Tetris clone to strengthen my Java abilities so that I might become a Java sommelier, if you will.